cioos-siooc/ckan/CONTRIBUTING.md

 ## Getting Started

-1. **Fork the repository**: Before you can contribute, you need to have your own fork of the project.
-2. **Clone your fork**: Get a copy of your fork locally so that you can start making changes.
+1. **Clone the repository**: Clone the repository so you can start developing locally.
-3. **Set up your development environment**: Follow the setup instructions in the README to set up your local environment.
+2. **Set up your development environment**: Follow the setup instructions in the README to set up your local environment.

 ## Contribution Workflow